EleutherAI/gpt-neox/README.md

     - ZeRO stage 1 works seamlessly with NeoX, while ZeRO stage 2 requires pipeline parallelism be set to 0.
 We are additionally working on integrating ZeRO 3 into the codebase.
     Turning on ZeRO is as simple as adding one field to your configuration file.

+### Straightforward configuration

+- Other libraries such as Megatron-LM require you configure them using command line arguments, which can often be difficult to work with and iterate upon.
+We offer straightforward configuration using .yaml files, which enables you to launch training runs across 100s of GPUs with a single line bash script.
+- Additionally, we hope to make data preparation easier on the user by providing scripts to automatically download and pretokenize a number of large-scale datasets.

 ## Getting Started